-Theory of Constraints is based off a system developed by Goldratt in the year 1984.
+The Theory of Constraints is based on a system developed by Goldratt in the year 1984.
 His book, The Goal, describes a process of ongoing continuous improvement.

-3 Basic Measures are more indicative of they systems than Machine efficiency, equipment utilization, downtime or balanced plants.
+3 Basic Measures are more indicative of the systems than Machine Efficiency, equipment utilization, downtime, or balanced plants.

 - Operational Expenses

-The underlying premise of theory of constraints is that organizations can be measured and controlled by variations on three measures: throughput, operational expense, and inventory.
+The premise of the theory of constraints is that organizations can measure and control variations based on three factors: throughput, operational expense, and inventory.
 According to the Theory of Constraints, the goal of a company is to make money.

 Most constraints are NOT physical.
 They are the result of company practices.

 Thus, you should focus your energy on lowering operating expenses, inventory, and investment while increasing throughput.
-This mindset should be applied to the complete enterprise, so the critical constraint can be identified and exploited.
+This mindset should be applied to the entire operation to identify and expand the critical constraint.

-Define goals of the company along with metrics for critical measures.
+Define the goals of the company along with metrics for critical measures.

 Some Key Pieces

-- Bottlenecks: watch these, try to eliminate.
+- Bottlenecks: watch these and try to eliminate them.
 Beware of additional lost productivity due to NIGO or poor quality.